Anahuac, Texas: Geography

 Anahuac is located near the center of Chambers County at the northeastern end of Trinity Bay and the southern end of Lake Anahuac.
 The mouth of the Trinity River into Trinity Bay is just west of the city.
 Lake Anahuac is approximately 33,348 acre-feet it was constructed by the Burkhalter family in 1953.

 Texas State Highway 61 follows Washington Avenue and Miller Street in Anahuac and leads east and north 12 mi to Interstate 10 at a point 43 mi east of Houston and 40 mi southwest of Beaumont.

 According to the United States Census Bureau, the city of Anahuac has a total area of 5.5 km2, all land.

-With the City of Houston's annexation of the I-10 corridor through Bayton and Mt Belvieu to the Trinity River in Chambers County and possible further expansion to Wallisville Texas, The City of Anahuac is considering annexing and expanding its City Limits on Highway 563 to Wallisville which would possibly bring the Houston Annex to Anahuac as well.
+In response to the City of Houston's annexation of the I-10 corridor through Baytown and Mont Belvieu to the Trinity River in Chambers County, and possible further expansion to Wallisville, The City of Anahuac is considering annexing and expanding its City Limits on Highway 563 to Wallisville which would possibly bring the Houston Annex to Anahuac as well.

 Anahuac is also initiating a $50M School Expansion Bond due to influx of many homes and families around the area and expectation of 1000 additional school aged individuals over the next five years alone.